codio-content/Linux-File_System_Commands/.guides/content/Recap-e64b.md

 Plus a few options.
 Specifically the `-a` and `-l` options for the `ls` command:

-1. The `ls -a` list visible and hidden directory content
+1. The `ls -a` lists visible and hidden directory content
-2. The `ls -l` list directory content details in a vertical column layout
+2. The `ls -l` lists directory content details in a vertical column layout

-In the other hand, if you followed along with the `bashtest`, you were asked to combine the aforementioned `ls` command options in a single line.
+On the other hand, if you followed along with the previous unit challenges, you were asked to combine the aforementioned `ls` command options in a single line.
 This means that you can execute the following:

 - `ls -la`
 - `ls -al`